Luiss1776/Configuring-Active-Directory-/README.md

 - Create two VMs inside of Azure, One named the Domain Controller or (DC-1) operating on (Windows Server 2022) & the other virtual machine named, “Client-1” operating on (Windows 10).

-- By doing this we will first create a resource group.
+- By doing this, first create a resource group.
 Scroll upwards to the, "create resource group" tab or simply type it in the search bar.
 Once created, name the resource group, review it, and finalize it.
 When done scroll to, "create a virtual machine."
 Next, create the virtual machine and name it, "DC-1."
 Click the, "Plus" (+) button under, "Virtual machines" and fill out any information regarding the VM.
 Make sure the VM has the same region created with the resource group.
 Afterwards, create a login and password for the VM to further access that VM on a Remote Desktop.
 Once done, review and finalize the VM.
 Subsequently, repeat the process above and create another VM named, "Client-1."
 All VMs & resource groups should be under the same region and have the same defaulted vnet in their configurations.

 <img src="https://i.imgur.com/mVEFFjn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>